Texas First-Time Home Buyers

 The HIP programs: up to $30,000 that forgives itself.

-If you're buying inside San Antonio city limits, the City's Homeownership Incentive Program is one of the most powerful tools out there.
-It's a 0%-interest second loan with no monthly payment — and a big chunk (or all) of it is forgiven the longer you stay in the home.
+If you're buying inside San Antonio city limits, the City's Homeownership Incentive Program is one of the strongest tools in Texas.
+It's a 0%-interest second loan with no monthly payment, and much of it is forgiven the longer you stay.
 There are two tiers based on your income.

 HIP 80